Ten great video marketing campaigns that you’ll just love.

 Burger King: Google Home of the Whopper

 Burger King has taken video marketing to the next level with this campaign.
-They released a short fifteen second video.
+They released a short fifteen-second video.
 It doesn’t seem like enough time for an ad, but all they needed to say was “Okay Google.
 What is the whopper burger?”Any Google Home that may have heard the advertisement will immediately respond to the question and start telling you all about the whopper.
 The idea is creative and caused a lot of press for the brand.
 The campaign got a little pushback and trolling, but was still massively successful.

 Reebok: 25,915 Days

 Reebok starts their campaign by letting consumers know that the average human lifespan is 25,915 days.
 It follows the journey of a runner going through her life in reverse.
-It begins with her as a middle aged woman running a Spartan race and ends with her as a baby in a crib, meanwhile the number of days she has left is shown somewhere in the background with each age jump scene.
+It begins with her as a middle-aged woman running a Spartan race and ends with her as a baby in a crib, meanwhile, the number of days she has left is shown somewhere in the background with each age jump scene.
 Reebok does this to show how people perceive fitness at every age.
 It also shows that they have athletic gear ready for any age group that may need it.

 Michaels: Make Off Series

 Michaels does this strategic series to show off their brand without really promoting anything.
-They have their host, Busy Phillips, go head to head with other celebrities to compete to make different crafts based off a predetermined theme.
+They have their host, Busy Phillips, go head to head with other celebrities to compete to make different crafts based on a predetermined theme.
 All the supplies used can be found at Michaels Arts and Crafts.
 The videos are a great way to show off Michaels crafting supplies and give parents a good idea of different activities they can do with their children.
 Instead of it looking like an advertising campaign, it just looks like a fun game show.

 Coca-Cola: The Last Customer

 This advertisement screams holiday cheer.
 Soda companies are usually known for memorable campaigns and Coke never disappoints.
 They treated the Philippines market to a gift that gave about 15,000 people a surprise for the holidays, of course starting with a Coke.
-Coke usually uses consumers emotions when creating an advertising campaign and this one was no different.
+Coke usually uses consumer’s emotions when creating an advertising campaign and this one was no different.
 You meet real people that received presents from Coca-Cola and got to see their reactions.
 It creates a loving and trusting atmosphere with the Coke brand.